Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Little market shops in the Medina offer a treasure of traditional textiles, baskets, felted slippers, pottery and jewelry.
 Here we can meet master artisans at work, and wander the narrow, cobblestone streets of the market.

 One morning in Marrakech we will have a professional cooking class.
 Moroccan food is divine and we’ll create delicious dishes that include your choice of either vegetable or chicken tajine, a typical, succulent stew.
-Everywhere we go, our guide (a bit of a foodie himself!) will show us the best places to eat, the hidden corners to visit and the most interesting artisans and friends to meet.
+Everywhere we go, our guide (a bit of a foodie himself!) will show us the best places to eat, the hidden corners to visit, and the most interesting artisans and friends to meet.
 We will also see the stunning Majorelle Gardens begun by French painter Jacques Majorelle, and the excellent museums of authentic Berber jewelry, clothing and textiles.
-Lunch that day will be in the pretty garden patio of the Yves Saint Laurent Museum.
+Lunch that day will be in the pretty garden patio of the Yves Saint Laurent Museum complex.

-Later, we’ll drive over the Atlas Mountains to Ouarzazate.
-One day we’ll drive south to visit a women’s coop group of traditional rug makers.
+One day we’ll visit a women’s coop group of traditional rug makers.
 They will explain the natural dyes they use for the brilliant carpet colors.
-Then we’ll have a natural dye workshop to tint skeins of wool yarn.
-We can also watch them make the beautiful rugs sold in the coop.
-The purchase of the excellent quality carpets made by the women helps them directly to improve their quality of life and that of their children.
+Then in our workshop, we’ll dye skeins of wool yarn.
+They will show us how they knot the beautiful rugs sold in the coop.
+The purchase of the excellent quality carpets made by the local Berber women helps them directly to improve their quality of life and that of their children.

 Ait Ben’Haddou UNESCO Site

 Along the way, we’ll see the mystical ksar or fortified city at Ait Ben’Haddou, a spectacular complex of earthen dwellings surrounded by high defensive walls reinforced by angle towers.
 A UNESCO site since 1987, Ait Ben’Haddou is a striking example of southern Moroccan pre-Saharan architecture.
-We’ll also spend one night glamping in comfortable tents on the Saharan dunes; friendly camels will take us over the sand to the tent camp!
+We’ll also spend one night glamping in comfortable tents on the Saharan dunes.
+At sunset, friendly camels will take us over the sand to the tent camp!

 The fabulous Fes Medina

-In the medina, we’ll visit a friend who has a small shop with stacks and stacks of beautiful carpets.
+In the Fes medina, we’ll visit a friend who has a small shop with stacks and stacks of beautiful carpets.
 He and I will explain the various techniques and patterns with different examples, from different areas of the country.

-Where You Will Be Staying
+Where You Will Be Staying…

 Fes Riad Chrifa

-Beautifullyrenovated villa just two blocks from one of the Medina gates.
+Beautifully renovated villa just two blocks from one of the Medina gates.
 Rooms are large with typical zellij mosaics and traditional furniture.
 Delicious breakfasts and dinner are served in the central patio.
 One evening we’ll have a buffet-style picnic on the rooftop terrace.
 From here, the view of the Medina and the evening call to prayer are especially amazing.

 Additional Details & Experiences